umd-lib/reciprocal-borrowing-dev-env/README.md

 Accept the self-signed certificate, and (after a few 10s of seconds) the Reciprocal Borrowing home page will be shown.

-3.3) On the Reciprocal Borrowing home page, select any organization for as the lending organization.
-The second Reciprocal Borrowing page will be shown.

-3.4) On the second Reciprocal Borrowing page, select one of the other organizations as the authenticating institution.
+3.6) On the Reciprocal Borrowing home page, select one of the organizations as the authenticating organization.

 After selecting the authenticating organization, the browser may display a warning message related to unsigned certificates.
 Accept the self-signed certificate, and the login page from the IdP will be shown.

-3.5) On the login page, enter the username and password, such as:
+3.7) On the login page, enter the username and password, such as:

 * Username: `is_eligible`
 * Password: `password`